smarter-project/hydra/README.md

 # Part of Smart-home security demo using AI - LLMs

 Hydra creates an isolated environment to run containers.
-A single VM is created with containerd.
+A single VM is created wiorh containerd and csi-grpc-proxy enabling access to containerd via a TCP connection.;
 Hydra is composed by isolated-vm and add-crismux.
-The first creates a vm, it can be use as stand-alone, inside docker or run as a helm chart.
+The first creates a vm.
+The start-vm.sh can be used stand-alone, inside docker container or run as a helm chart.
 The second installs crismux enabling a single kubelet to talk to multiple containerd instances.

-Isolated-vm VM using KVM or HVF acceleration  if possible.
+Isolated-vm VM utilizes KVM or HVF acceleration if possible.
 The scripts run under MacOS, Linux, docker and k3s.

 # Requirements